 To reach Nanda Devi National Park by air, use the airport at Jolly Grant in Dehradum (295km) which is connected to Delhi.

 To reach Nanda Devi National Park by train, use the rail station at Rishikesh (276km).

 From Rishikesh, there are metalled roads all the way to Joshimath.
 Past Joshimath, the trek to the park begins.

 Note: In any national park known to have lions or tigers, hikers need to exercise extreme caution.
 It is highly recommended to us a park-approved guide prior to hiking or trekking in these regions.

-Overall, Nanda Devi National Park is the 24th most popular walking & backpacking of all 42 hiking in India.
+Overall, Nanda Devi National Park is the 22nd most popular hiking trail of all 42 hikes in India.